 Not all blocks that are supported for range analysis are supported for fixed-point conversion.
 To check if a block supports fixed-point data types, see Find Blocks That Support Fixed-Point Data Types.

-The software supports the Model block, but with the following limitations.
-The software cannot analyze a model that contains one or more Model blocks if:
+The software supports the Model block with the following limitations.
+The software cannot analyze a model containing one or more Model blocks if:

 You can use the Element name mismatch diagnostic along with bus objects so that your model meets the bus element naming requirements imposed by some blocks.

 Any of the Model blocks in the model reference hierarchy creates an artificial algebraic loop.
 If this occurs, take the following steps:

 Configuration Parameters dialog box, set the Minimize algebraic